 Over the last several years, Tyler has represented banks in a variety of disputes.
 From 2011 to 2014, he was a member of a trial team that defended a community bank officer against charges of unsafe and unsound practices brought by the OCC.
 Following a five-day trial, the OCC’s administrative law judge recommended complete dismissal of all charges.
 The Comptroller accepted the judge’s dismissal, resulting in a complete exoneration for the banker.
 In 2015, Tyler won summary judgment for a bank seeking to enforce the terms of a multimillion-dollar note.
 The borrower sought to avoid its obligation to repay a loan, claiming that the note was no longer enforceable.
 The court rejected the borrower’s argument and instead awarded the bank all of the relief that it was seeking, including attorneys’ fees.
 His experience also includes representing lenders in foreclosure lawsuits and other litigation surrounding the enforcement and collection of commercial loans.
 For example, in 2017, he represented a lender in a week-long trial in South Texas to enforce guaranties on a multimillion-dollar commercial loan.

-For the past two years, Tyler has been selected as a Texas Super Lawyers Rising Star by Thomson Reuters, which recognizes the top 2.5% of lawyers under 40 or in practice for less than 10 years.
+For the past three years, Tyler has been selected as a Texas Super Lawyers Rising Star by Thomson Reuters, which recognizes the top 2.5% of lawyers under 40 or in practice for less than 10 years.
 Tyler is a member of the Texas Association of Bank Counsel and has published articles in bank trade publications, including the Independent Banker Magazine and Bankers Digest.